douglaslamb/rbstringdict/README.md

 # rbstringdict
 A red-black tree dictionary written in Go.
 It is compatible only with strings.

+A red-black tree is a binary search tree that balances itself.
+That is, after insertion and deletion it rearranges nodes to balance the tree.

 ## Install
 `go get github.com/douglaslamb/rbstringdict`